They provide therapeutic pain relief for your muscles, nerves, bones, and soul, while delivering nourishment for the skin.

 No, the trace amount of THC in our products is negligible.
 The main component of the hemp oil, CBD, is non-psychoactive and while the tiny amount THC won’t get your stoned, it is important for delivering the maximum healing benefits.

-A compound produced by the cannabis plant, similar to THC that is responsible for a large majority of the medicinal benefits of cannabis but lacking the attributes that get you high.
+A compound produced by the cannabis plant, similar to THC that is responsible for a large majority of the health benefits of cannabis but lacking the attributes that get you high.

 Full spectrum contains the complete profile of healing compounds that are available in the plant.
 No individual compound is more important than the others, rather it is the diversity of them itself and the ways that they work together to create the benefits.
-Whole medicine.
+Learn more in our blog article on full spectrum vs broad spectrum.

 It comes from hemp grown with organic and sustainable practices in Oregon.
 It’s then gently extracted with CO2 to preserve the integrity and hard work that the farmers put into it, as well as the bioavailability of the therapeutic compounds themselves.